MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

 ---
     title: How to Report Trade with Customers and Vendors in Blacklist Countries-Regions
     description: You must submit a periodic report of transactions with customers and vendors in certain countries/regions that the Italian government has identified in a blacklist.
-The blacklist communication report must be submitted to the Italian Revenue Agency to help prevent VAT fraud.
-Transactions that are subject to blacklist reporting include the following:

     documentationcenter: ''
     author: SorenGP